py-why/EconML/doc/spec/inference.rst

     point = est.effect(X)
     lb, ub = est.effect_interval(X, alpha=0.05)

-This inference is enabled by our implementation of the :class:`.SubsampledHonestForest` extension to the scikit-learn :class:`~sklearn.ensemble.RandomForestRegressor`.
+This inference is enabled by our implementation of the :class:`~econml.grf.RegressionForest` extension to the scikit-learn :class:`~sklearn.ensemble.RandomForestRegressor`.